 Isomalt is an artificial chemical that's made from natural beet sugar (sucrose) and contains half the calories of sugar.
 It can be substituted for sugar in a one-to-one ratio in recipes.
 It isn't as sweet as sugar, however, and is sometimes combined with another sugar substitute, such as sucralose, to increase its sweetness

 It's important to eat only small quantities of isomalt at first.
-Like most other sugar alcohols, it can cause gastrointestinal distress, including stomach upset, flatulence and diarrhea.
+Like most sugar alcohols, it can cause gastrointestinal distress, including stomach upset, flatulence, and diarrhea.
+Sugar alcohols are only partially absorbed into the body through the lining of the intestine.
+The molecules that remain in the intestine are fermented by bacteria, producing gas.
 Some people find that their digestive system gradually becomes tolerant of isomalt, but this doesn't happen to everyone.

 Isomalt crystals are white in color and can be cooked like sugar crystals to make a sculpture medium.
 Isomalt is also sold in a precooked form that is ready for use after being briefly heated in a microwave oven.

-Isomalt is often preferred to sucrose when making a sculpture, especially for a public display, because it's easy to work with, produces a beautifully smooth and glossy finish, doesn't crystallize after bring cooked and resists damage from humidity better than sucrose.
+Isomalt is often preferred to sucrose when making a sculpture, especially for a public display.
+It's easy to work with, produces a beautifully smooth and glossy finish, doesn't crystallize after bring cooked, and resists damage from humidity better than sucrose.